 This stunning Sèvres porcelain inkstand was a gift from Louis XV of France to his daughter Marie-Adelaide and was made in 1758-59 by Sèvres.

 The set consists of two globes, one terrestrial and the other celestial and a central crown with pens being laid on the undulating tray.
 The terrestrial globe (shown on the right) held the ink well.
 The celestial globe (on the left) held the sand shaker used for drying ink on the page.
 The little pierced star shapes in this orb would twinkle as candlelight reflected from the internally gilded surface.
 Under the central crown was a bell which sat on a piece of sponge used to wipe pen nibs.

 The piece was grounded in green (a green china painters would today call Sèvres Green) and painted with cherubs.
 The medallion on the front featured the head of the King.

 This unusual and beautiful piece was acquired in 1843 by the family who bequeathed their collection to the British state in 1897, thus becoming The Wallace Collection Museum.
-See below for details on the Wallace Collection Museum.
+See below for details about the Wallace Collection Museum.

 Sèvres covered bowl & plate c.
 1766

 On display at the Wallace Collection Museum in London was this beautifully decorated covered bowl with matching plate made by Sèvres (See below for details about the Wallace Collection Museum).

 The piece was decorated with broad borders of a 'harebell' pattern with trailing decoration, designed by Charles-Louis Mereaud.
 The piece manufactured in 1766 was acquired by the Wallace Collection in 1870.